-You can use the search box, designated by a magnifying glass icon, at the top of the Uptime Infrastructure Monitor Web interface to display the basic information about a particular host.
+You can use the search box at the top of the Uptime Infrastructure Monitor Web interface to display the basic information about a particular host.

 To use the search box, do the following:

 - 1. From anywhere in the Uptime Infrastructure Monitor Web interface, enter any of the following information in the Search box: - The name of the system for which you want to search.